fluent-vue/fluent-vue/docs/howto/date-time.md

 ## Using custom library for date formatting

-Of course, you can add and use custom function for date and time formatting.
+You can add custom function for date and time formatting instead of using built-in one.

 Example of using `date-fns`: